philc/book-notes/business/paul graham essays.md

     great things began with someone saying 'How hard could it be?'"
     * The optimism and self-confidence of youth helps overcome the activation energy required to start work on a project.
-  * "It many projects a lot of the best work happen sin what was meant to be the final stage," so finish what you start.
+  * "In many projects a lot of the best work happens in what was meant to be the final stage," so finish what you start.
   * "If you don't try to be the best, you won't even be good."
     * This is perhaps because ambition to be the best is qualitatively different than